Goatly.net

 Mar 29, 2011

 Over a month ago I started to write a persisted file store for LIFTI.
 Given that I’d pretty much just finished implementing binary serialization for indexes, why would I want to do that?
-Serialization vs. persistence I wrote the serialization classes because I knew that it wasn’t always going to be …
+Serialization vs. persistence I wrote the serialization classes because I knew that it wasn’t always going to be appropriate to …

 Read More